privateprep/coding-space-website/src/pages/programs/summer-camps.md

           - title: Expert Instructors
             content: With a 4:1 camper-to-instructor ratio, every child gets the attention they need to succeed.
-          - title: Teamwork and Social Impact
+          - title: Teamwork and Real-World Impact
-            content: Through our Tech Olympics, campers collaborate on projects that leverage technology for social good.
+            content: Through our Tech Olympics, campers collaborate on projects that demonstrate how technology can solve real-world challenges.
           - title: Tech Expeditions
             content: Explore real-world applications of coding, robotics, and AI through inspiring field trips.